-The Art and Ecology Residency (AER) has been launched in 2020 as part of the suite of arts residencies managed by CoVA at the University of Melbourne, including the Norma Redpath Studio in Carlton.
+The Art and Ecology Residency (AER) will launch in May 2021 as part of the suite of arts residencies managed by CoVA at the University of Melbourne, including the Norma Redpath Studio in Carlton.
 This residency sits alongside a new CoVA research program focused on ‘Art and Science’ and is supported through partnerships with the Science Gallery and Shepparton Art Museum(SAM).
 The initiative has been developed in partnership with the Faculty of Veterinary and Agricultural Sciences at Dookie Campus.

 The Art and Ecology Residency facilitates artists working in themes around environment, agriculture and science to undertake research in active environmental sciences contexts.
 Residencies are around 3 to 4 weeks, based at the Dookie campus near Shepparton, and include opportunities for roundtable discussions and research collaborations with researchers and postgraduate students in the Faculty of Veterinary and Agricultural Sciences.
 Three residencies are offered each year and stipends are provided to successful applicants.